monowai/flockdata.org/README.md

 ```
 Ask and we'll provide a GIST of PostMan calls that show all the API calls and parameters.
 Please review the [Audit Service Calls](https://github.com/monowai/auditbucket/wiki/Audit-Service-Calls) for further information and detailed syntax

+## Viewing the information
+Any Neo4J or ElasticSearch query product will work with AuditBucket information.

+[Kibana](http://www.elasticsearch.org/overview/kibana/) - dashboard/query tool from the clever chaps at ElasticSearch
+[Linkurious](http://linkurio.us/) - HTML graph exploration tool